juzzlin/Heimer/README.md

 ### Linux / Unix

-The "official" build system for Linux is `CMake` although `qmake` project files are also provided.
+The "official" build system for Linux is `CMake`.

 Building for Linux in a nutshell: